Up to 50% off + FREE upgrades on select cruises at Flight Centre

 Sail away on a European family adventure with one of these luxurious lines.

-Traversing the waters, you’ll be blessed with skylines of spires that break from historical town centres, crumbling castles and forts that stand mightily above cliff faces, epic monuments that hide behind medieval walls and colourful port towns that welcome you with open arms.
+Traversing the waters, your brood will be blessed with skylines of spires that break from historical town centres, crumbling castles and forts that stand mightily above cliff faces, epic monuments that hide behind medieval walls and colourful port towns that welcome you with open arms.

 1. MSC Cruises